Soliplex Agents

 Add --detail flag to see the full list of files:

-The status check compares file hashes against the Ingester database: - new: File doesn't exist in the database - mismatch: File exists but content has changed - match: File is unchanged (will be skipped during ingestion)
+The status check compares file hashes against the local sync state: - new: File doesn't exist in local state - mismatch: File exists but content has changed - match: File is unchanged (will be skipped during the run)

 4. Load Inventory